Iodine monochloride: Polymorphs

 has two polymorphs; α-ICl, which exists as black needles (red by transmitted light) with a melting point of 27.2 °C, and β-ICl, which exists as black platelets (red-brown by transmitted light) with a melting point 13.9 °C.

 In the crystal structures of both polymorphs the molecules are arranged in zigzag chains. β-ICl is monoclinic with the space group P2_{1}/c.

 Reactions and uses

-Iodine monochloride is soluble in acids such as HF and HCl but reacts with pure water to form HCl, iodine, and iodic acid:
+Iodine monochloride is soluble in acids such as HF and HCl but reacts with pure water to form HCl, HI, iodine, and iodic acid: